 They aren’t just a bigger audience.
 They are the right audience.

 Before you execute your SEO lead generation plan, target the right people and chart their path by mapping the customer journey.

 While no business’ audience is homogeneous, that’s especially true in the B2B world.
 You’ll probably have different audience segments in a broad sense.
-But, you’ll also have more sub-segments based on all the touchpoints before a final decision is made.
+But, you’ll also have more sub-segments based on all the customer touch points before a final decision is made.

 Imagine, for example, that you sell CRM software.
 You might consider B2B companies, B2C companies, and nonprofits to be three of your broad customer segments.
 Within each of those, you have further segments.
 For example, perhaps within your B2B segment, you focus primarily on financial services, healthcare, and manufacturing companies.

 The searches you optimize for and the messages you share should precisely target the audience.
 Segment your audience so you can build an SEO strategy that’s tailored to each group for greater SEO ROI.

 For a more granular view, it’s helpful to create buyer personas for each of your audience segments.
 For example, you may have already defined healthcare companies as one of the B2B targets for your CRM software.
 However, you might need to engage with top-level decision-makers, CRM managers, the sales team, the marketing operations team, IT, and others who implement or use the software.

 It’s incredibly difficult to connect with buyers if you don’t understand the pain points behind their search queries.
 Reverse-engineering search intent for each persona is largely data-driven.
 However, a healthy dose of instinct and empathy also help you match your customers with the ideal keywords.